-WIOA defines the term ‘‘career pathway’’ as a combination of rigorous and high-quality education, training, and other services that:
+A Career Pathway is a holistic blend of high-quality education education, training, and other services that:

-- aligns with the skill needs of industries in the economy of the State or regional economy involved;
+- Aligns with the skill needs of industries in your region;

-- includes counseling to support an individual in achieving the individual’s education and career goals;
+- Includes advising to support you in achieving your education and career goals;

-- includes, as appropriate, education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster;
+- Offers education and workforce training for a specific job or occupational field;

-- organizes education, training, and other services to meet the particular needs of an individual in a manner that accelerates the educational and career advancement of the individual to the extent practicable;
+- Organizes your education, training, and other services to meet your needs in a way that helps speed up your educational and career advancement;

-- enables an individual to attain a secondary school diploma or its recognized equivalent, and at least 1 recognized postsecondary credential; and
+- Enables you to attain a high school diploma or equivalent, and at least one post-secondary credential; and

-- helps an individual enter or advance within a specific occupation or occupational cluster.
+- Helps you enter or advance within a specific occupation or occupational field.

 Career Pathways look different for everyone and is dependent on your current level of education and skills.
 The great thing about a Career Pathway is that it allows you to jump on and off as you stack your credentials without losing any of the hard work you've done.
 For example, if you have a high school diploma and have been working for a while, you can return to training to earn a certificate or diploma which may boost your promotion potential.
 Later, you can go back for more training and using the credentials you've already earned, obtain a degree.
 Click on the thumbnail below to see an example of what a Career Pathway looks like for someone who is in the Aerospace & Aviation field.